JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

   - both Swift and Java(13) support """ as the text block symbol.
   - Java treat everything inside text block as string, while Swift will ignore some space due to format.
 * Single Interpolation
-  - Swift support variable within a string directly by \(vaiable) and support calculation within it.
+  - Swift support variable within a string directly by \(variable) and support calculation within it.
   - I would think $variable is a more natural way than \(, why they use \(??
 Is it because $ as a string is used more frequently or because it has to have a space to separate the variable?
 Maybe both.
 * Array
   - The Array of Swift is actually the combination of Array, ArrayList and ListUtil of Java